 We are aware that the implementation environment has changed significantly.
 Recently the Ministry has agreed to fund a small project to support the accuracy of assessment and standardisation of results across the country.
 We will be exploring the best next steps towards adoption of a useful solution in the current environment.

 The Ministry is also aware that New Zealand CVD risk equations for other key populations will be available in the future (eg, patients with serious mental illness) which will necessitate an update to the published standard.

-We will provide monthly updates on progress to the sector, through clinical groups and networks, with the next update due by the end of June 2019.
+We will provide monthly updates on progress to the sector, through clinical groups and networks and posted here.

 If you have any questions about implementation of the new standard, please do not hesitate to email Riaz Azam, Senior Project Manager, CVD, Diabetes, Long-term Conditions.
 Email: email@example.com